 Cashew chicken is one such dish.
 If you frequent Chinese and Thai restaurants, you’ve surely noticed a dish so named on both menus.

 Although many ingredients are common to both cuisines, two of them make this recipe uniquely Thai.

 One is red chili peppers, which are a Thai staple.
 The other is the liberal use of fish sauce, which is not as common of an ingredient in Chinese food.

-- Chicken – boneless skinless thighs, cut into bite sized pieces and coated in cornstarch, salt and peppers
+- Chicken – boneless skinless thighs or breast, cut into bite sized pieces and coated in cornstarch, salt and peppers

 - Veggies – onions, bell peppers, scallions